Woman dies at Mangawhai Heads after medical event on beach - NZ Herald

 "Police extends condolences to the woman's family.

-"Police are making enquiries in relation to the death on behalf of the Coroner, who will release their findings in due course."
+"Police are making inquiries in relation to the death on behalf of the Coroner, who will release their findings in due course."

 A witness told the Herald two nearby medical students were first to run to the woman's aid.